Never Boring

 Mazer hated half-hearted gestures, half-witted comments, or fussiness during rehearsals.
 His mere presence in front of an orchestra managed to attract concentration and alertness from its members.
 Such authority, it seems, can only be projected by a character who is not involved in society, not polluted by its political ambitions.
 Even though Mazer’s unyielding stare gave him the nickname "cobra-eye," he never misused his authority in order to attract attention as a musical persona.
 His credo was to show more of the composer , but less of the conductor.
 Mazer: "I believe in making them play.
 I don’t like to force anything.
 They know what I want and I know what they can do."

-Robert Scholz, who stayed long enough to generate a lasting impact.
+Plenty of foreign musicians have settled in Taiwan over the years, but Henry Mazer is only the second one of historic stature after pianist/conductor Robert Scholz, who stayed long enough to generate a lasting impact.
 His former position of assistant conductor of the Chicago Symphony Orchestra may not have been glamorous enough to throw Mazer into the glaring lime-light of international superstardom—in his Chicago Reader article on Mazer, Kyle Gann has called him "The Man in Solti’s Shadow"—but it gave him the opportunity to work with performers the likes of Artur Rubinstein, Rudolf Serkin, Alexis Weissenberg, John Browning, Isaac Stern, Marian Anderson, Andres Segovia, to name a few.
 Not many people in Taiwan may be aware of the fact that Mazer even makes an appearance in Sir Yehudi Menuhin’s famous biography "Unfinished Journey."
 Here is the excerpt from page 327:

-Wheeling, set incongruously amid West Virginia's rural beauties.
+"In the late 1940s an American tour took me [Menuhin] to the small mining town of Wheeling, set incongruously amid West Virginia's rural beauties.
 Lacking urban graces, Wheeling had, however, an orchestra, an orchestral society assembling local patrons, and an energetic, talented young conductor named Henry Mazer (later assistant in Chicago), who carried the brunt of the enterprise, functioning – it seemed to me – as janitor, ticket seller, money raiser and publicist as well as conductor.
 While driving me to my hotel after rehearsal, he asked me to a supper party to follow the evening concert, and overcame my commitment to going early to bed with the information that one of the orchestra's principal patrons was to give it.

 'There's one thing I must warn you about,' he added.